Laser Hair Removal

 What to Expect During a Laser Hair Reduction Treatment

 The area being treated is cleaned.
 A topical numbing cream may be applied approximately 20 minutes prior to the laser treatment.
-The numbing cream is then removed and a cool gel applied.
+The numbing cream is then removed and a cool gel is applied.
 During treatment, an air cooling system is used to increase patient comfort.
 The laser treatment does have a slight prickly or stinging sensation.
 Some hairs will extrude immediately.
 Hairs will continue to shed for up to three weeks.
 Immediately after the treatment, the area is cleaned and aloe vera and a 1% hydrocortisone cream are applied.
 Sunscreen will be also applied if the area treated with the laser is exposed to daylight.
 Most patients tolerate the laser treatment without difficulty.

 Side Effects of Laser Hair Reduction